by Tom Allen

 - Whether the individual is permitted to work for other employers.

-As part of the due diligence process it is important to review any contracts the Target has issued to independent contractors so it can be determined whether there is a risk that any contractors have been incorrectly classified payroll tax purposes (which could result in the Target facing a significant penalty).
+As part of the due diligence checklist it is important to review any contracts the Target has issued to independent contractors so it can be determined whether there is a risk that any contractors have been incorrectly classified with respect to payroll tax purposes (which could result in the Target facing a significant penalty).

 4. R&D Tax Credits